Apfirebolt/react_pokeapi_app/README.md

 ## Features

-It includes following pages split into 6 modules
+I've worked on multiple applications in the past using PokeAPI.
+I think this is the most feature rich out of all those.
+It includes following pages split into 6 modules.

 - Pokemon
 - Item